Check file-count

 Checks the number of matching files or directories found.
 It can be also used to check the existence / absence of a single file.

 Depending on the file and user (e.g. running as icinga), sudo (sudoers) is needed.
-It supports globs in accordance with Python 3 or Python 2.
+It supports globs in accordance with Python 3.
 Beware that using recursive globs might cause high memory usage.
-Also note that there are small differences in recursive file matching between Python 2 and Python 3.
 Optionally, the check can be restricted to only consider files that were modified in a given timerange.

 Fact Sheet